PAU1G3ORGE/WorldModel_VLA/README.md

 #### <summary>Difix3D+: Improving 3D Reconstructions with Single-Step Diffusion Models
->*enhance and remove artifacts in rendered novel views caused by underconstrained regions of the 3D representation.
+>*Ourkeyinsightisthat the distribution of images degraded by neural rendering artifacts ˜ I resembles the distribution of images xτ originally used to train the diffusion model at a specific noise level τ (Sec.
+3). enhance and remove artifacts in rendered novel views caused by underconstrained regions of the 3D representation.
 Results on Driving Scenes*

 Authors: Jay Zhangjie Wu, Yuxuan Zhang, Haithem Turki, Xuanchi Ren, Jun Gao, Mike Zheng Shou, Sanja Fidler, Zan Gojcic, Huan Ling
 <details span>